ornellion/100DaysOfCode/round2-log.md

 **Thoughts**:

 Adding content to the website is longer than expected.
 For something that's more content heavy I decided to work on the HTML before the CSS and then make it responsive.
 I have plenty of projects to work on and change my approach if there is a better way to do it.

+---

+### Day 20: March 24, 2024

+**Today's Progress**:
+- freeCodeCamp: Continued working on Build a Technical Documentation Page Project

+**Thoughts**:

+Passed 13/15 tests 🙌 It's insane how a simply typo can take 30 minutes to find...
+I think I prefer working on multiple projects in tandem but at the same time I make more progress working on one project at a time as I can build momentum.
+I suppose everything has its pros and cons.